MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/clog-clogf-clogl.md

  The base of the logarithm.

 ## Return Value
  The natural logarithm of `z`.
-The result is unbounded along the real axis and in the interval [−iπ, +iπ] along the imaginary axis.
+The result is unbounded along the real axis and in the interval [-iπ, +iπ] along the imaginary axis.

  The possible return values are: